Internship guidelines

 Internships give you a running start in your career and show employers that you have initiative, experience and are ready for the workforce.
 Further, internships can help you focus your career interests and offer a glimpse into potential career paths the classroom cannot provide.

-In particular, the internship experience leads to:
+An internship experience leads to:

 • Increased professional skills